Join me on a day tour of one of the remotest areas of Iceland - the scenic Strandir.

 Kúvíkur at Strandir

 First, we visited the ruins of the only trading place in Strandir for 250 years or until Borðeyri in Hrútafjörður took over as a trading place in 1846.
 At Kúvíkur, shark liver oil was the main commodity.
-People lived here at Kúvíkur until the mid 20th century when the latter herring adventure started in Djúpavík and trading moved there (see my next stop).

-The road to Kúvíkur is a bad gravel road and we left the car when we saw a 4x4 sign and walked the rest of the way down to the seashore.
-Here you will see so many ruins of houses and stores - turf houses and even concrete cellars.
-Some of the inhabitants dismantled their houses and took them with them to the new location at Djúpavík.
+The road to Kúvíkur is a bad gravel road, and we left the car when we saw a 4x4 sign and walked the rest of the way down to the seashore.
+Here you will see so many ruins of houses and stores, turf houses, and even concrete cellars.

 Ruins at Kúvíkur at Strandir

-The descendants of the inhabitants of Kúvíkur have marked their houses with copper shields and seeing the names of the people living and working here makes the connection to the inhabitants of this old trading station even stronger.
+The descendants of the inhabitants of Kúvíkur have marked their houses with copper shields, and seeing the names of the people living and working here makes the connection to the inhabitants of this old trading station even stronger.

 Djúpavík